Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 For example, information may be disclosed when: (1) the individual gives written consent for its disclosure; (2) there is a concern that the individual will likely cause serious physical harm to self or others; or (3) the information concerns conduct involving suspected abuse or neglect of a minor under the age of 18.

-A student, employee, or faculty determined to have engaged in Prohibited Conduct shall be in violation of this Policy.
+A student, employee, patient, visitor, or third party determined to have engaged in Prohibited Conduct shall be in violation of this Policy.
 The specific procedures for imposing discipline depend upon the nature of the Respondent’s relationship to the University.
 A student, staff, or faculty member determined by the University to have committed an act of Prohibited Conduct is subject to disciplinary action, up to and including separation from the University.
-Third Parties or Guests who violate this Policy may have their relationship with the University terminated and/or their privileges and access to the University’s premises revoked.
+Third parties, visitors, or patients who violate this Policy may have their relationship with the University terminated and/or their privileges and access to the University’s premises revoked.

-Complainants and Respondents shall be treated equitably, which for a Respondent means following a grievance process before the imposition of any disciplinary sanctions or other actions that are not Supportive Measures.
+Complainants and Respondents shall be treated equitably, which for a Respondent means following a grievance process before the imposition of any disciplinary sanctions or other actions that are not Supportive Measures under this Policy.

-After a final determination of a finding of responsibility in addition to the imposition the Title IX Coordinator will determine what remedies may need to be implemented to restore or preserve equal access to the University’s education program or activity or employment.
+After a final determination of a finding of responsibility, in addition to the imposition of sanctions, the Title IX Coordinator will determine what remedies may need to be implemented to restore or preserve equal access to the University’s education program or activity or employment.
 The Title IX Coordinator will also identify any appropriate remedies/measures to address any effects of substantiated Prohibited Conduct on the University community.

 Remedies that do not impact the Respondent will not be disclosed to the Respondent unless implementation of the remedy requires notification to the Respondent (e.g., disciplinary action).